akosgarai/go_opengl_playground/pkg/primitives/cuboid/README.md

 ## Texture orientations

-Currently it supports the `default` orientation, that means every texture is positioned in the same order, and the `same` ordet that means that the textures on the opposite sides are oriented opposite.
+Currently it supports the `default` orientation, that means every texture is positioned in the same order, and the `same` order that means that the textures on the opposite sides are oriented opposite.